Probabilistic Variational Causal Approach in Observational Studies: Probabilistic Variational Causal Effect Framework

-We should make it clear what we mean by natural availability of changing $X$ in \ref{binary DCE}.
+We should make it clear what we mean by natural availability of changing in the $X$ value in \ref{binary DCE}.
 To do so, first we investigate a simple example.
 Assume that $Y=g(X,Z)=X+Z$ and $X=h(Z)$, where $X$ and $Z$ are binary random variables.
-Obviously, for a constant $Z=z$, we have that $|g_{in}(1,z)-g_{in}(0,z)|=1$, while it is not possible to have any changes in $X$ (because, $X$ is a function of $Z$).
+Obviously, for a constant $Z=z$, we have that $|g_{in}(1,z)-g_{in}(0,z)|=1$, while it is not possible to have any changes in $X$ values (because, $X$ is a function of $Z$).
 Hence, it is reasonable to have that $w_d(X=1, X=0,z)=0$.
-In such a situation, we say that the interventional change of $Y$ value with respect to changing $X=0$ to $X=1$ while keeping $\Z=\z$ constant (or vice versa) is not possible.
-Therefore, in general, the relationship $X=h(\bm{\mathrm{Z}}', \bm{\mathrm{W}})$ and the stochastic natures of $X$ and $\bm{\mathrm{Z}}$ make some restrictions on changes of $X$ given $\Z=\z$, which could be encoded in $w_d(X=1, X=0,\bm{\mathrm{z}})$.
+In such a situation, we say that the interventional change of $Y$ value with respect to changing $X=0$ to $X=1$ (or vice versa) while keeping $\Z=\z$, is not possible.
+Therefore, in general, by the notation in Section \ref{Interventions in SEMs}, the relationship $X=h(\bm{\mathrm{Z}}', \bm{\mathrm{W}})$ and the stochastic natures of $X$ and $\bm{\mathrm{Z}}$ make some restrictions on interventional changes of $X$ keeping $\Z=\z$, which could be encoded in $w_d(X=1, X=0,\bm{\mathrm{z}})$.